volusion/element-tutorial/section1/README.md

 we need to install the `element` cli.
 We will explain how to obtain the CLI in the next section.

 ## The CLI

+We recommend reading the [full cli tutorial][full-cli] to get familiar with how the `element` cli works.

 To obtain the CLI, run the following commands in your terminal: